Azuhmier/hmofa/tagCatalog.md

 -----------------------------------------------------------------------------------------------------------------------------
 by Artifexcaloris

->The Queen of the Palace of Paper
+"The Queen of the Palace of Paper"
 [;wasp;][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/LWn1J4fw